bakerv/pandas-challenge/Analysis/HeroesOfPymoliDataAnalysis.md

 #
 ## Marketing Campaign Strategy

 The majority of players purchasing items are in the age range 15-29, and overwhelmingly identify as male.
-Almost 77% of purchases can be attributed to this age group.
-The next advertising campaign should be targeted towards males in this age range.
+Almost 77% of purchases can be attributed to this age group. **The next advertising campaign should be targeted towards males ages 15-29.**
 ![Gender Demographics](https://github.com/bakerv/pandas-challenge/blob/main/Images/Gender%20Demographics.PNG)
 ![Age Demographics](https://github.com/bakerv/pandas-challenge/blob/main/Images/Age%20Demographics.PNG)